2021sam/bear_hugo_hero_theme/content/sample-page/index.md

 wordpress_id: 2
 ---

-Welcome to **BEAR Collision Center,** your premier partner in comprehensive collision and repair services since 1979.
+Welcome sssssssss to **BEAR Collision Center,** your premier partner in comprehensive collision and repair services since 1979.
 We offer expert services across a wide range of vehicles, including RVs, Class A trucks, and everything in between.